-Sandboxing Status This column displays the status (Enabled/ Disabled) of sandboxing for the corresponding file type.
+This column displays the status (Denabled Disabled) of sandboxing for the corresponding file type.
 Double-click on it to change its status.

+File types
-File types The sandboxing option allows scanning four types of files: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite.
-Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc).

-PDF: files in Portable Document Format (Adobe)

-Javascript (files with a ".js" extension).
+The sandboxing option allows scanning four types of files:

+- Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) - Office document (Office software): all types of documents that can be opened with the MS Office suite. - Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc). - PDF: files in Portable Document Format (Adobe). - · Flash (files with the extension ".swf"). - Java (compiled java files.
+Example: files with a ".jar" extension).